Oregon Lawmakers must help prevent insurance rate increases.

 People across Oregon are feeling a real pinch from the rising costs of living, and we know that rural Oregonians, retirees, working people and vulnerable families could be the most impacted by this bill.

 Our state’s leaders say we need to tackle affordable housing, climate change, and access to childcare.
-Senate Bill 174 threatens to make insurance less available or affordable for the projects that offer solutions to these pressing issues.
+Bad Faith Legislation threatens to make insurance less available or affordable for the projects that offer solutions to these pressing issues.

 Child playing with an alphabet puzzle toy